Yankees vs Red Sox Insights, Odds and Predictions with Carlos SME!! - Sports Talk Florida

 ATS (Against the Spread)

-New York’s recent ATS record stands at 4-6-0 in their last 10 games.
+The Yankees have a 4-6-0 record against the spread in their last 10 games.

 Key Player Stats